Cannibalism in popular culture: Film

-Many horror films, known as cannibal films, have exploited the theme of cannibal tribes.
+The cannibal tribe theme has been exploited in the genre of cannibal films.
 This subgenre experienced a period of popularity through the work of Italian filmmakers in the 1970s and 1980s.
 These films commonly concern the discovery of cannibalistic tribes by documentary filmmakers or anthropologists.
 The first major film of this type was Umberto Lenzi's Il Paese del Sesso Selvaggio ("The Man from the Deep River", 1972).
 Later filmmakers followed, and the genre reached its peak in the cannibal boom of 1977 to 1981.
 The best known of these films was Ruggero Deodato's influential Cannibal Holocaust (1980).
 Considered one of history's most gruesome movies, Cannibal Holocaust was commonly believed to be a snuff film, and Deodato was brought to trial on suspicion of having killed his actors.
 Other genre films include Ultimo mondo cannibale (1977) and Cannibal Ferox (1981).

 Later horror films to feature cannibal groups include The Hills Have Eyes series, with its clan of cannibalistic savages, and the cannibalistic mountain men of Wrong Turn and its sequels.
 The film Como Era Gostoso o Meu Francês (How Tasty Was My Little Frenchman, 1971), by Nelson Pereira dos Santos, details the alleged cannibalistic practices of the indigenous Tupinamba warrior tribe against French and Portuguese colonizers in the 16th century.